Sandhya80/Custom-Flashcards/README.md

 ## Performance and Best Practices

-To ensure fast load times and a smooth user experience, Flashcard Quizzes follows these performance and best practices:
+To ensure fast load times and a smooth user experience, Custom Flashcards follows these performance and best practices:

 - **Optimized Assets:**
   Images and other assets are optimized for the web to reduce file size and improve loading speed.